kordless/solarbarn/README.md

 The following bundles are recommended if you don't want to calculate your own setup.
 I use a scale factor of ~2X panels per battery and always suggest buying batteries in pairs to give an even 24 volts per pair.

 ### The Mini
-The mini costs ~$500 for ~1 TO 1 1/2 hours of power at 1000 watts.
-Recharges in a single sunny day.
+The mini costs ~$500 for ~3 hours of power at 300 watts, bursting to 600 watts peak (momentary draw).
+Recharges 1-2 times in a single sunny day.
 Order the quantity indicated.
-Order an extra charger if you can for some failure protection.
-Solar panels on the Mini output 36 volts when wired in series.
+Order an extra charger for some failure protection.
+NOTE: Solar panels in the Mini config output ~36 volts and 0.5-4 amps when wired in series.

 (3) Panels: [Renogy Solar Panel 100 Watt 12 Volt (Prime)](https://www.amazon.com/dp/B07GF5JY35/ref=psdc_2236628011_t1_B00AQQAAQW)